Scientists Test Whether Brain Stimulation Could Help Sharpen Aging Memory

 This study didn't test the participants again after 50 minutes post-stimulation, so it's possible they had a boost that lasted longer, according to Reinhart.
 He says other brain stimulation studies have found changes in cognition that last for days, or even weeks.
 But is this stimulation just providing a temporary crutch?
 Or is it inducing lasting changes in the brain?

 "A lot more research needs to be done to answer that question," says Reinhart.
-"Still, it's pretty exciting to think that we might be able to just apply this stimulation, and sync up your brain rhythms in a way that could sustain themselves on their own, providing a lasting boost in cognition."
+"Still, it's pretty exciting to think that we might be able to just apply this stimulation and sync up your brain rhythms in a way that could sustain themselves on their own, providing a lasting boost in cognition."

 Jonathan Lambert is an intern on NPR's Science Desk.
 You can follow him on Twitter: @evolambert